sohailreddy/WindFLO/README.md

 ### Installing

-* Enter the 'src/' directory and update the c++ and Fortran compilers in the Makefile, then run make.
-This will create the executable, the static and dynamic libraries in the 'release/' and 'API/' directories.
+* Enter the 'src/' directory and update the c++ and Fortran compilers in the Makefile, then run make with your OS.
+This will create the executable, the static and dynamic libraries in the 'release/' and 'API/' directories for your OS.

 ```
-cd src; make
+cd src; make OS=OSX
 ```

 ### Running WindFLO